-Permanent makeup tattoos are highly desirable among busy moms, but is cosmetic tattoo safe while Pregnant or Breastfeeding?
+Permanent makeup tattoos are highly desirable among busy moms, but what about cosmetic tattoo safety while Pregnant or Breastfeeding?
 Those who are pregnant or breastfeeding should avoid these procedures due to the potential risks involved for them and their child.
 There are numerous reasons why expecting or breastfeeding mothers should not have these procedures, including the following:

 The most important reason a pregnant or nursing mother should not have a permanent make up procedure, or any tattoo or piercing, is because there is always a chance of infection.
 Any breaking of the skin always carries a risk of infection, and even if the procedure is done in the most hygienic manner possible, an infection can still occur from inappropriate care afterwards.
 For example, if the tattoo is touched with dirty hands or contaminated makeup is put over it during the healing process, these can cause an infection.